josugoar/csp/README.md

 * **Thread safe** reference counting, using C11 atomics and threads.
 Non local shared pointers make use of atomic operations to ensure thread safety and employ some of the optimizations present in libc++, altough not extensive.

 * **Atomic** specializations of shared pointers.
 Shared pointers themselves are not atomic by default, but their reference counters are, which can cause data races if accessed concurrently.
 Atomic shared pointers are useful for when the shared pointer itself needs to be accessed concurrently, but they are implemented using mutexes, which are slower than intrinsic atomic operations, due to the (very heavily) increased complexity of pure atomics.
+They even have modern wait/notify support!

 * **Generic** pointers thanks to the use of `void *`.
 This allows the use of any type of pointer for storage, **NOT** including function pointers (technically undefined bahaviour because of no guarantees of both sharing the same size).
 This approach, however, limits type safety, and while it is possible to use macro and `_Generic` magic to distpatch to the correct function depending on the number and type of the arguments at compile type, or generate the entire code from macros or use gnuc macro extensions, it gets messy extremely quickly and `void *` is usually the prefered solution, even by the standard.